llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 #### **Conditional Subunit Instances**

 In a functional unit template, a subunit instance can be conditionally instantiated based on a predicate.
-Predicates are simply names of the instantiating cpu definition and functional unit instance.
+Predicates are simply names of the instantiating cpu definition and/or functional unit instance.
 This allows us to specialize a functional unit instance based on how its instantiated, for example:

 ```
     cpu my_cpu {